A Parent's Guide to Childhood First Aid

 Preventing Childhood Injuries: Proactive Measures for a Safer Home

 Prevention is always better than cure.
-Taking steps to prevent injuries can significantly reduce the likelihood of emergencies.
+Taking steps to prevent injuries can significantly reduce the likelihood of accidents and emergencies.

 1. Childproofing